korewireless/Microvisor-Demo-Remote-Debug/README.md

 Over to you.
 Use the GDB tools you’ve just demo’d to add some more breakpoints to the code, and step through some of the other parts of the application.
 To get a list of breakpoints at any time, enter `info breakpoints`.

-For more guidance on making use of GDB, see the guide [**Microvisor Remote Debugging**](https://www.twilio.com/docs/iot/microvisor/microvisor-remote-debugging) in the Twilio docs.
+For more guidance on making use of GDB, see the guide [**Microvisor Remote Debugging**](https://www.twilio.com/docs/iot/microvisor/microvisor-remote-debugging).
 It also covers Visual Studio Code usage.

 ## Copyright and Licensing

-The sample code and Microvisor SDK is © 2023, Twilio.
+The sample code and Microvisor SDK is © 2023, KORE Wireless.
 It is licensed under the terms of the [MIT License](./LICENSE.md).

 The SDK makes used of code © 2022, STMicroelectronics and affiliates.
 This code is licensed under terms described in [this file](https://github.com/twilio/twilio-microvisor-hal-stm32u5/blob/main/LICENSE-STM32CubeU5.md).